All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Muscle loss on GLP-1 medications is most significant during the active weight loss phase, typically the first 6 to 12 months of treatment when the calorie deficit is largest.
 As your weight loss slows and eventually plateaus, the rate of muscle loss decreases substantially.

 Once you reach a maintenance phase, your body's demand for breaking down muscle tissue as fuel diminishes.
-At this point, if you are training consistently and eating adequate protein, you may even begin to slowly rebuild some of the lean mass you lost during the active weight loss period.
+At this point, if you're training consistently and eating adequate protein, you may even begin to slowly rebuild some of the lean mass you lost during the active weight loss period.

-For patients who begin resistance training and high-protein nutrition from the start of their GLP-1 treatment, meaningful muscle preservation is visible throughout the entire weight loss journey.
+For patients who begin resistance training and high-protein nutrition from the start of their GLP-1 treatment, meaningful muscle preservation is visible throughout the entire weight loss process.

 Evidence-Based Solutions to Preserve Muscle